 It’s with mixed emotions that I throw my laptop bag into the back seat, grab a coffee and head down the 405 to start each workshop.
 On the one hand, I’m always excited as hell that photographers are interested enough to learn about the business side of freelancing that they’ll give up an entire weekend to sit in a UCLA classroom.
 With me of all people.
 Let’s be real, there are a lot of things to do in LA, especially when the campus is mere miles to pristine, world renowned beaches like Venice, Santa Monica and Malibu.
 The fact that photographers picked this course to abuse their brains for 15 hours in LA energizes me with hope.

 On the other hand, I battle a dreadful feeling that rises like magma from the pit of my stomach in anticipation of some of the experiences the photographers will undoubtably share throughout the weekend.
-After five years of teaching this course around the country, I know quite well that photographers share the same concerns and experiences while working as freelancers across the country.
+After years of teaching this course around the country, I know quite well that freelance photographers share the same concerns and experiences across the country.
 It’s this window into their world that enables me to see clearly why the US Bureau of Labor Statistics states “the decreasing cost of digital cameras and the increasing number of amateur photographers and hobbyists will reduce the need for professional photographers.”